Chain recurrence and Selgrade`s theorem for affine flows: Preliminaries

 \subsection{The Morse spectrum for linear flows}

-For linear flows on vector bundles, a number of spectral notions and their relations have been considered; cf., e.g., Sacker and Sell \cite{SacS}, Johnson, Palmer, and Sell \cite{JoPS87}, Kawan and Stender \cite{KawS12}.
-An appropriate spectral notion in the present context is provided by the Morse spectrum defined as follows; cf. Colonius and Kliemann \cite{ColK14}, and Gr\"{u}ne \cite{Grue00} and Patr\~{a}o and San Martin \cite{PatSM07} for generalizations.
+For linear flows $\Phi$ on vector bundles, a number of spectral notions and their relations have been considered; cf., e.g., Sacker and Sell \cite{SacS}, Johnson, Palmer, and Sell \cite{JoPS87}, Kawan and Stender \cite{KawS12}.
+An appropriate spectral notion in the present context is provided by the Morse spectrum defined as follows; cf. Colonius and Kliemann \cite{ColK14} and Alves and San Martin \cite{AlvSM16}, and for generalizations cf. Gr\"{u}ne \cite{Grue00} and Patr\~{a}o and San Martin \cite{PatSM07}.

-For $\varepsilon,\,T>0$ let an $(\varepsilon,T)$-chain $\zeta$ of $\mathbb{P}\Phi$ be given by $n\in\mathbb{N}\mathbf{,}$ $T_{0},\ldots ,T_{n-1}\geq T$, and $(b_{0},p_{0}),\ldots,(b_{n},p_{n})\in B\times \mathbb{P}H$ with $d(\mathbb{P}\Phi(T_{i},b_{i},p_{i}),(b_{i+1},p_{i+1} ))<\varepsilon$ for $i=0,\ldots,n-1.$ With total time $\tau=\sum_{i=0} ^{n-1}T_{i}$ let the exponential growth rate of $\zeta$ be
+For $\varepsilon,T>0$ let an $(\varepsilon,T)$-chain $\zeta$ of $\mathbb{P} \Phi$ be given by $n\in\mathbb{N}\mathbf{,}$ $T_{0},\ldots,T_{n-1}\geq T$, and $(b_{0},p_{0}),\ldots,(b_{n},p_{n})\in B\times\mathbb{P}H$ with $d(\mathbb{P} \Phi(T_{i},b_{i},p_{i}),(b_{i+1},p_{i+1}))<\varepsilon$ for $i=0,\ldots,n-1$.
+With total time $\tau=\sum_{i=0}^{n-1}T_{i}$ let the exponential growth rate of $\zeta$ be

 Define the Morse spectrum of a subbundle $\mathcal{V}_{i}=\mathbb{P} ^{-1}\mathcal{M}_{i}$ generated by $\mathcal{M}_{i}$ as

 The Morse spectrum has the following properties; cf. \cite[Theorem 9.3.5 and Theorem 9.4.1]{ColK14}